 Emiratis, Malaysians reach $1.2B deal over troubled fund

-DUBAI, United Arab Emirates - Emirati and Malaysian officials say they've reached a deal over the indebted and troubled Malaysian investment fund 1MDB, with the UAE set to receive $1.2 billion over this year.
-A filing on Monday on the London Stock Exchange says Abu Dhabi's International Petroleum Investment Co.
+Emirati and Malaysian officials said Monday they reached a deal to resolve a legal dispute over the indebted and troubled Malaysian investment fund 1MDB, with the United Arab Emirates set to receive $1.2 billion over this year.
+The deal, which still would need to be approved by an arbitration panel in London, resolves merely one part of the sprawling, worldwide investigation into 1MDB.

 Discussions